parthasen/systemPipeR/README.md

-_systemPipeR_ is an R package for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, VAR-Seq and many others.
+_systemPipeR_ is an R package for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications such as RNA-Seq, ChIP-Seq, BS-Seq, VAR-Seq and many others.
 An important feature is support for running command-line software, such as NGS aligners, on both single machines or compute clusters.
 This includes both interactive job submissions or batch submissions to queuing systems of clusters (tested only with Torque).